Health Care Assistant: introduction to practice (HLSC 600)

 Tuition

 Textbook not included in tuition fee.
 Contact the Douglas College Bookstore for prices and ordering information.
+Purchase of a textbook is not required for this course.

-Pre-requisitesCompletion of English 12 with a minimum grade of “C” or proof of equivalent as outlined in detail on the General Admission Information page.
+PrerequisitesCompletion of English 12 with a minimum grade of “C” or proof of equivalent as outlined in detail on the General Admission Information page.
 Students who register are understood to be confirming successful completion of this requirement.
 Proof of successful completion is not required on registration but may be requested by Douglas College.

-Course Content
+Course content

 An overview of Foundational Concepts